 Three kinds of people visit Barcelona: architecture geeks, football fans and LSD enthusiasts.
-Slightly smaller than Madrid, also known as the one of the most vibrant harbours on the Mediterranean, the capital of Catalonia is a city of artists and procrastinators.
+Barcelona is slightly smaller than Madrid and one of the most vibrant harbours on the Mediterranean.
+The capital of Catalonia is a city of artists and procrastinators.
 Everything takes years to finish, everyone is always late and slightly pissed off.
-Barri Gothic is the heart of Barcelona, small, claustrophobic alleys and a huge cathedral.
-Catedral de la Santa Cruz y Santa Eulalia took three centuries to build, but it was clearly worth the effort.
+The Gothic Quarter (Barri Gòtic in Catalan) is the pulsing heartbeat of Barcelona: small, claustrophobic alleys and a huge cathedral.
+The Cathedral of the Holy Cross and Saint Eulalia (Catalan: Catedral de la Santa Creu i Santa Eulàlia) took three centuries to build, but it was clearly worth the effort.
 There’s even a Well of Geese in its courtyard; those feathered little beasts caused many tourists an injury.
 Getting pecked by poultry isn’t even the weirdest thing about Barcelona.
 That title belongs to Gaudi’s mind-bending architecture.
 He was a peculiar architect, perhaps more of a sculptor, some of the buildings he designed look like they were born during a heavily drug-induced trip.
-Colorful, distorted, even warped, those pieces of Art Nouveau are like three-dimensional Dali paintings.
+Colourful, distorted, even warped, those pieces of Art Nouveau are like three-dimensional Dali paintings.
 Take La Sagrada Familia for example, Gaudi’s magnum opus reminds me of a fractal, ever-changing, evolving, not even close to being finished.
 That kind of style began with Colonia Güell, a church and a crypt that the architect built for the Güell family, one of his biggest clients.
-Parc Güell is another project he did for them, a park with corridors that remind of an inside of snake coil.
-Gaudi was a master architect, La Pedrera is one of his more toned down projects, yet it still characteristic and recognized as a UNESCO World Heritage site, like most of his work.
+Park Güell is another project he did for them, a park with corridors that remind of an inside of snake coil.
+Gaudi was a master architect.
+Casa Milà, popularly known as La Pedrera or "The stone quarry" is one of his more toned down projects.
+Yet it still characteristic and recognized as a UNESCO World Heritage site, like most of his work.
 He’s probably rolling in his grave seeing what kind of modern atrocities are being built in his beloved Barcelona.